-The guiding principle that a PROM should be "implementable" acknowledges that many diverse factors affect practical use of them in quality or accountability programs.
+The guiding principle that a PROM should be "implementable" acknowledges that many diverse factors affect their practical use in quality or accountability programs.
 Most of these factors relate to barriers to adopting such tools (PROMs) or collecting data and reporting on PRO-PMs in many practices, institutions, or other settings.
 Workshop participants raised many implementation issues.
-Although the examples were not exhaustive, workshop participants emphasized issues on the following list: administering PROMs in real-world situations; addressing literacy and health literacy of respondents; addressing cultural competency of clinicians and other service providers; dealing with the potential for unintended consequences related to patient selection; covering costs associated with using PROMS (especially those not available in the public domain); and adapting PROMs to computer-based platforms or other alternate formats.
+Although the examples were not exhaustive, workshop participants emphasized issues on the following list: administering PROMs in real-world situations; addressing literacy and health literacy of respondents; addressing cultural competency of clinicians and other service providers; dealing with the potential for unintended consequences related to patient selection; covering costs associated with using PROMS (especially those not available in the public domain); and adapting PROMs to computer-based platforms or other formats.

-PATHWAY FROM PRO TO NQF-ENDORSED PRO-PM
+Pathway from PRO to NQF-Endorsed PRO-PM

-The pathway displayed in Figure 2, and described in detail below lays out the critical steps in developing a PRO-based performance measure suitable for endorsement by NQF.
+The pathway displayed in Figure 2, and described in detail below lays out the critical steps in developing a PRO-based performance measure suitable for endorsement by NQF and generating the evidence that it meets NQF criteria for endorsement.
 It begins with the conceptual basis for identifying a PRO for performance measurement; the pathway then proceeds through selecting a PROM and developing and testing a performance measure to achieving NQF endorsement of a PRO-PM and using the performance measure for accountability and performance improvement.
-This pathway-does not replace the existing NQF measure evaluation criteria; rather it describes how a PROM may form the basis of a PRO-PM that NQF could eventually endorse based on the NQF criteria.
-The existing NQF criteria are applicable to PRO-PMs as well as the PROM used in the performance measure.
+This pathway describes how a PROM may form the basis of a PRO-PM that NQF could eventually endorse based on the NQF criteria.